CSES-Open-Source/cses-tritonscript/README.md

 - **CSES Membership Points:** Accumulate points in your CSES membership, boosting your involvement and recognition within the society.

+- **Priority For Applying to Board:** Your contributions give you priority while applying for board positions at CSES.

 - **Access to Free Merchandise:** Gain access to exclusive CSES merchandise as a token of appreciation for your contributions.

 - **Early Access to Career Fairs:** Get a head start on your career journey with early access to UCSD career fairs.

-- **Gift Cards and More:** Additional rewards may include gift cards and other exciting incentives.
+- **Gift Cards and More:** Additional rewards include gift cards and other exciting incentives.

 We invite you to be a part of this exciting initiative, shaping the future of student resources at UCSD while building your own skills and achieving recognition within CSES.